Intersectional Gender Oppressions: Immigrants and Refugees Living with HIV/Risk in Canada (79541)

 Authors:

-Rita Dhungel, University of the Fraser Valley, Canada
+Rita Dhungel, University of the Fraser Valley, Canada.

-Liza Lorenzetti, University of Calgary, Canada
+Liza Lorenzetti, The University of Calgary, Canada

-Dianne Lorenzetti, University of Calgary, Canada
+Diane Lorenzetti, The University of Calgary, Candida

 About the Presenter(s)